MA-FSAR: Multimodal Adaptation of CLIP for Few-Shot Action Recognition: Experiments

-To demonstrate the effectiveness of our proposed module and compare the efficacy of various methods for prototype construction, we conduct the experiments on the 5-way 1-shot task of SSv2-Small.
-We choose CLIP-ViT-B/32 as our visual encoder, and the transformer includes the multi-head self-attention and a feed-forward network.
-The first baseline unimodal transformer indicates the features $\textbf{F}_\mathcal{S}$ and $\textbf{F}_\mathcal{Q}$ doing self-attention on the temporal dimension.
-The difference between the second (CLIP-FSAR\cite{wang2023clip}) and first baseline is that the text features $\textbf{F}_\mathcal{T}$ are stacked along the temporal dimension before performing self-attention on the support features $\textbf{F}_\mathcal{S}$.
+To demonstrate the effectiveness of our proposed module and to compare the performance of various methods for prototype construction, we conduct experiments in the SSv2-Small 5-way 1-shot task.
+The first baseline unimodal transformer indicates the features $\textbf{F}_\mathcal{S}$ and $\textbf{F}_\mathcal{Q}$ performing self-attention on the temporal dimension.
+Contrasting this, the second baseline (CLIP-FSAR\cite{wang2023clip}) differs in that the text features $\textbf{F}_\mathcal{T}$ are stacked along the temporal dimension before self-attention is conducted on the support features $\textbf{F}_\mathcal{S}$.
 We set all the layers of the transformer to be one.
-As shown in Tab.\ref{TPCM}, our TPCM module brings 8.6\% and 1.8\% performance improvements compared to the unimodal transformer and multimodal transformer on SSv2-Small, respectively.
-Based on the experimental results, our TPCM module demonstrates a higher level of efficacy in effectively leveraging textual information as guidance to integrate visual and textual features.
-This integration leads to the attainment of more robust class prototype representations.
+As shown in Tab.~\ref{TPCM}, our TPCM module brings 8.6\% and 1.8\% performance improvements compared to the unimodal transformer and multimodal transformer on SSv2-Small, respectively.
+These experimental results underscore the TPCM module's considerable efficacy in leveraging textual information as guidance to integrate visual and textual features at the prototype level effectively, resulting in the creation of more robust class prototype representations.